 In 2010, a Chicago alderman gave $1,300,000 to PB.
 It was a popular success.
 But a plurality rule made the votes and voters unequal.
-Each vote for the park won $501. (its price / its votes) But if given to fund the bike racks, each won only $31.
+For example, in 2011 each vote to help a park won $501.
+That was its cost divided by its voters.
+But if cast for bike racks, each vote won a mere $31.
 That's too unfair.
-Even worse, more than half the votes were wasted on losers We can do better.
+Even worse, most of the votes were wasted on losers.
+We can do better.
 We can give every voter the power to guide a fair share of money, with Fair Share Voting.

 A costly winner makes many lose.

-A bad election rule gets even worse at setting budgets: It's not “cost aware,”; so it often funds a very costly item and cuts a bunch that get many more votes per dollar.
+A bad election rule gets even worse gets worse when it picks projects: It's not “cost aware,”; so it often funds a very costly item and cuts a bunch that get many more votes per dollar.
 To win this bad tally, load various items into one proposal.
 Keep raising its cost if that attracts more votes.

-Voting is easy.
-Simply rank your choices, as in IRV.
-Your civic duty to vote is done.
+Voting is easy: simply rank your choices, like in IRV.

 spread the joy and opportunities.

 If a plurality or a majority spends all the money, the last thing they buy adds little to their happiness.
 It is a low priority.
-But that money could buy the high-priority favorite of another big interest group; making them happier.
+But that money could buy the high-priority favorite of another big interest group, adding more to their happiness.

 In economic terms: The “social utility” of the money and goods tends to increase if we each allocate a share.
 Fair share, cost-aware voting gives more voters more of what they want for the same cost =more satisfied voters.
-Shares spread the opportunities and incentives too.
+Shares also spread good opportunities and incentives too.